pmq20/node-packer/node/doc/api/process.md

 likely best for long-running application) or upon process exit (which is likely most convenient for scripts).

-### Event: 'uncaughtException'
+### Event: `'uncaughtException'`
 <!-- YAML
 added: v0.1.18
 changes:
+  - version:
-  - version: v12.0.0
+     - v12.0.0
+     - v10.17.0
     pr-url: https://github.com/nodejs/node/pull/26599
     description: Added the `origin` argument.
 -->

 * `err` {Error} The uncaught exception.
-* `origin` {string} Indicates if the exception originates from an unhandled rejection or from synchronous errors.
+* `origin` {string} Indicates if the exception originates from an unhandled rejection or from an synchronous error.
 Can either be `'uncaughtException'` or `'unhandledRejection'`.
+The latter is only used in conjunction with the [`--unhandled-rejections`][] flag set to `strict` and an unhandled rejection.

 The `'uncaughtException'` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js